ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 In place of on-paper exams, we will follow a different procedure for “exams” this quarter.

-Twice during the quarter and once at the time of the final exam, we will give you a short programming assignment that you must complete in a short time frame (2-3 days) without any help from other people, including the course staff.
+Three times during the quarter and once at the time of the final exam, we will give you a programming assignment that you must complete in a short time frame (2-3 days) without any help from other people, including the course staff.
 You can use any resources, notes, readings, and past code from the course to help in addition to Web-based resources.
 Along with submitting the program, you will record a short video of yourself presenting the program you wrote, demonstrating its behavior and your understanding.
 We'll give some opportunities for practice with this process, and much more detailed instructions with the exam release.

-The first time will be in **week 6**, with Thu/Fri/Sat as the days to complete it (right after PA5, May 6-8).
-The second time will be in **week 9** with Thu/Fri/Sat as the days to complete it (May 28-30).
-The last time will be for a few days leading up to our final exam date (June 7-9).

 We **do not** expect that the programming work and recording will take three days of constant work.
 The tasks will be significantly shorter than the PAs, so